yanicen1/Sales_Data_Analysis/README.md

 ## Solution
 The solution is available in the form of dashboards within the [Project_1](https://github.com/yanicen1/Sales_Data_Analysis/blob/main/Project_(ABC_without_categories).pbix) file, where the ABC analysis of items is conducted without category segmentation, and Project_2, where the ABC analysis of items is conducted with category segmentation.
-You can view the dashboard layouts in a PDF file.
-The data set is presented here.
+You can view the dashboard layouts in this [PDF file](https://github.com/yanicen1/Sales_Data_Analysis/blob/main/Project_(ABC_without_categories).pdf).
+The data set is presented [here](https://github.com/yanicen1/Sales_Data_Analysis/blob/main/Dataset.xlsx).